antondim/Gimme-Those-Recipes/README.md

 **But [why](https://stackoverflow.com/questions/2130239/what-exactly-is-ajax-request-is-it-different-from-servlet-request)?**

 It seems that when "Load more button" is pressed, an [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)) request is being sent to the website's server.
-As a result, the website is dynamically updated, without full page refresh
+As a result, the website is dynamically updated in the background, without full page refresh.

+**Solution**